fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

   ```

 #### Response (JSON)
 The response object structure is the same whether you are making a GET or a POST request.
-An example of a response from `/v1/awards/` can be found below:
+An example of a response from `/v1/awards/` is as follows:

 ```
 {